How the Right Display Can Help Build Your Brand, Maximize Sales, and Separate You from the Competition

 By the same token, if your CBD product is well merchandised in a premium-looking acrylic display with attactive graphics and LED lighting, consumers will assume your product is more valuable than a competitor’s product that is merchandised in a chip box or corrugated display.
-An example of a countertop display that has an upscale feel and hight visual impact is the vaping pen display shown below that we designed and manufactured for Vessel.
+An example of a countertop CBD display box that has an upscale feel and high visual impact is the vaping pen display shown below that we designed and manufactured for Vessel.

 Using upscale natural materials like bamboo can also increase perceived value like the two examples we made that are shown below.

 This truth is self-evident but is also consistent with out experience in the eyewear business.
 We discovered that if you take a $3.99 pair of sunglasses and put them in a locking case with LED backlighting, consumers attribute higher value to the glasses, even if the brand is relatively unknown.
 Conversely, if you take a $100 pair of sunglasses and put them on lower-end plastic sunglass display designed for convenience stores, consumers will attibute a significantly lower value to the sunglasses.
 A side-by-side comparison of two of our sunglass displays helps to illustrate the point.